ThatoMash/AWS-Cloud-Practitioner/AWS Labs/Compute Services/Lab 267 build VBC.md

 ## Lab Objectives

-After completing this lab, you will be able to:
+After completing this lab, I was able to:

-- Create a Virtual Private Cloud (VPC)
+Create a fully functional Virtual Private Cloud (VPC).
-- Configure public and private subnets across multiple Availability Zones
+Configure public and private subnets across multiple Availability Zones for high availability.
-- Set up Internet Gateway and NAT Gateway
+Set up both an Internet Gateway and a NAT Gateway to manage external connectivity.
-- Configure route tables for network traffic management
+Configure route tables to control how traffic flows inside and outside the VPC.
-- Create and configure security groups
+Create and apply security groups to secure my resources.
-- Launch and configure an EC2 instance as a web server
+Launch and configure an EC2 instance to act as a web server.
-- Deploy a web application on the EC2 instance
+Deploy a web application on that EC2 instance and confirm it works as expected.

 <img width="872" height="470" alt="image" src="https://github.com/user-attachments/assets/950f2fa8-1e51-4870-984f-f1dafde20d66" />